kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 4. If no hint with at least one NUMA Node set is found, return a default hint which is a hint with all NUMA Nodes set and preferred set to false.

+- **single-numa-node**
+1. Loops through the list of hint providers and saves an accumulated list of the hints returned by each hint provider.
+2. Filters the list of hints accumulated in Step 1 to only include hints with a single NUMA node and nil NUMA nodes.
+3. Iterates through all permutations of hints filtered in Step 2.
+The hint affinites are merged to a single hint by performing a bitwise AND.
+The preferred field on the merged hint is set to false if any of the hints in the permutation returned a false preferred.
+4. If no hint with a single NUMA Node set is found, return a default hint which is a hint with all NUMA Nodes set and preferred set to false.

 **Policy Decisions:**

 - **best-effort**